 The Grace Dart Foundation celebrated its 150th anniversary in 2013.
 The Foundation has its roots in part in two major English-speaking institutions in Montreal’s east end: the Montreal Protestant Home, at the end of St. Catherine Street East, and the Grace Dart Hospital on Sherbrooke Street East, just across from the Cadillac metro station.

 To study the evolution of the Grace Dart Foundation is to become immersed in the historical growth of Anglophone charities in Montreal.
 It all began in 1863 with the creation of the Montreal Protestant House of Industry and Refuge.
-Brothers William and Thomas Molson, along with John Redpath, William Workman, William Murray, and other influential Montrealers of the time joined forces to provide food, clothing, and shelter to Montreal’s poorest.
+Brothers William and Thomas Molson, along with John Redpath, William Workman, William Murray and other influential Montrealers of the time joined forces to provide food, clothing and shelter to Montreal’s poorest.

 As a volunteer, we see first-hand the work the Foundation does to support the activities and individual needs of the residents.
 Our first thought is to seek assistance from the Foundation and we have never been disappointed.
-In this time of tight budgets and constrains, the Foundation is a blessing.
-They also support the recreation department with the café corner and the beautiful decorations are the courtesy of the Foundation.
+In this time of tight budgets and constraints, the Foundation is a blessing.
+They also support the recreation department with the café corner, and the beautiful decorations are the courtesy of the Foundation.

 I would like to thank you on behalf of the residents and myself for everything you do for us.

 You cover everything that the government does not pay for, such as zoo therapy, music therapy and all the other activities that are appreciated by all the residents.